![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 outline with Frank Hardman and Martin Davison, was produced at the same

 time as the Apollo Moon landing.
-In the story the Moon was portrayed as
+Against all hopes, the film was a

 a Western frontier; there is even a bar-fight in zero gravity.
 Though

-the budget was relatively small, the producers wanted the film to be as
+the budget was relatively small, the producers wanted the movie to be

 which had premiered a year earlier.
 Roy Ward Baker, who directed the